Anti-Corruption in Latin America

 |Third parties||Establish properly documented risk-based due diligence and appropriate and regular oversight of third parties||Adopt policies and procedures applicable to third parties, including due diligence on third parties||May include third-party monitoring|

-As shown in the summary of anti-corruption legislation chart (p.
-5), an effective compliance programme serves as a mitigating factor for a corruption offence in several Latin American countries and serves as an affirmative defence in several others.
+As shown in the summary of anti-corruption legislation chart in the ‘The standardising role of multilateral anti-corruption agreements’ section of this chapter, an effective compliance programme serves as a mitigating factor for a corruption offence in several Latin American countries and serves as an affirmative defence in several others.
 Brazil’s Clean Companies Act, for example, takes into account a company’s compliance programme for purposes of a reduction in sanctions.
-Similarly, Argentina’s new anti-corruption statute considers the existence of an effective compliance programme as a mitigating factor when calculating sanctions.
+Similarly, Argentina’s anti-corruption statute considers the existence of an effective compliance programme as a mitigating factor when calculating sanctions.
 In countries such as Colombia and Peru, an effective compliance programme can serve as an affirmative defence.

 There have been significant changes in the enactment and enforcement of anti-corruption laws in Latin America over the past few years.
 Any practitioner working in this region should be aware of these changes, specifically with respect to the undeniable movement toward the standardisation of anti-corruption legislation across countries.

-On the one hand, this trend towards alignment helps companies implement global compliance programmes that can adequately meet the expectations of various enforcement authorities; on the other hand, the increased focus on anti-corruption legislation and the growing pressure to enforce these new laws will likely lead to the increase of enforcement actions across the region, putting companies and individuals at increasing risk of liability.
-Also, practitioners should be aware of the increasing cooperation and information sharing, both within countries in the region and with countries outside of the region – most notably, the United States.
+On the one hand, this trend towards alignment helps companies implement global compliance programmes that can adequately meet the expectations of various enforcement authorities.
+On the other hand, the increased focus on anti-corruption legislation and the growing pressure to enforce these new laws has led to an increase in enforcement actions across the region, putting companies and individuals at increasing risk of liability.
+At the same time, recent rollbacks in enforcement, combined with the covid-19 pandemic, could lead to uneven enforcement in the coming years.
+Practitioners should also be aware of the increasing cooperation and information sharing, both within countries in the region and with countries outside of the region – most notably, the United States.
 Any step or disclosure taken in one country faces the very real risk of being shared with regulators or prosecutors in another jurisdiction.

-James M Koukios and Ruti Smithline are partners, and Gerardo Gomez Galvis and Julian N Radzinschi are associates at Morrison & Foerster LLP.
+James M Koukios and Ruti Smithline are partners and Gerardo Gomez Galvis and Maria Acosta are associates at Morrison & Foerster LLP.

-In this respect, the DOJ recently made coordinated resolutions a part of its official policy.
-In enacting its anti ‘piling on’ policy, the DOJ explained that the ‘new policy discourages “piling on” by instructing DOJ components to appropriately coordinate with one another and with other enforcement agencies in imposing multiple penalties on a company in relation to investigations of the same misconduct’. https://www.justice.gov/opa/speech/deputy-attorney-general-
+In this respect, the DOJ has made coordinated resolutions a part of its official policy.
+In enacting its anti-‘piling on’ policy, the DOJ explained that the ‘new policy discourages ‘piling on’ by instructing DOJ components to appropriately coordinate with one another and with other enforcement agencies in imposing multiple penalties on a company in relation to investigations of the same misconduct’. http://www.justice.gov/opa/speech/deputy-attorney-general-rod-rosenstein-delivers-remarks-new-york-city-bar-white-collar.

-For example, after disclosing information about its internal FCPA-related investigation to DOJ, it was reported in 2015 that ‘Brazilian authorities had filed a criminal action against eight Embraer SA employees, accusing them of bribing officials in the Dominican Republic in return for a $92 million contract to provide the country’s armed forced with attack planes.’
-Significantly, the complaint was filed ‘with help from the Justice Department and the Securities and Exchange Commission’. https://www.wsj.com/articles/embraer-in-talks-with-justice-department-1432120068; see also https://www.wsj.com/articles/brazil-files-bribery-charges-in-embraer-aircraft-sale-to-dominican-republic-1411502236.
-See also footnote 16.
+For example, after disclosing information about its internal FCPA-related investigation to the DOJ, it was reported in 2015 that ‘Brazilian authorities had filed a criminal action against eight Embraer SA employees, accusing them of bribing officials in the Dominican Republic in return for a $92 million contract to provide the country’s armed forced with attack planes’.
+Significantly, the complaint was filed ‘with help from the Justice Department and the Securities and Exchange Commission’. http://www.wsj.com/articles/embraer-in-talks-with-justice-department-1432120068; see also footnote 16.